IAudioDeviceManager

 abstract setLoopbackDevice(deviceId: string): number;

-• If the loopback device is set as the Bluetooth headset, the SDK publishes the music in app A to the remote end.
+• If the loopback capture device is set to the Bluetooth headset, the SDK will publish the music from App A to the remote end.

-• If the loopback device is set as the speaker, the SDK does not publish the music in app A to the remote end.
+• If the loopback capture device is set to the speaker, the SDK will not publish the music from App A to the remote end.

-• If you set the loopback device as the Bluetooth headset, and then use a wired headset to play the music in app A, you need to call this method again, set the loopback device as the wired headset, and the SDK continues to publish the music in app A to remote end.
+• If you switch from Bluetooth headset to wired headset for App A after setting the loopback device to Bluetooth headset, you need to call this method again to set the loopback device to the wired headset.
+The SDK will then continue to publish the music from App A to the remote end.

 Parameters